|Semester 1, 2021 On-campus Toowoomba|

 |Description||Marks out of||Wtg (%)||Due Date||Objectives Assessed||Notes|

-- A videotaped interview sessions must be submitted over the course of the semester, in which the student must demonstrate his or her ability to conduct a structured and semi-structured clinical interview.
+- A videotaped interview session must be submitted for assessment and feedback through the semester on a resubmit basis until competence is evident in conducting a semi-structured clinical interview.
 Due date is to be advised by Examiner.
 Dates of Workshops to be advised by examiner.
-Assessment due 9am at workshop #5.
-The assignment date will be available via UConnect when the Alternative Assessment Schedule has been released.
-Students will be provided further instruction regarding the assignment by their course examiner via StudyDesk.
+Assessment due 9am at workshop #4.

 Important assessment information